ricklamers/gpt-code-ui/README.md

 ## Contributing
 Please do and have a look at the [contributions guide](.github/CONTRIBUTING.md)!
 This should be a community initiative.
 I'll try my best to be responsive.

+Thank you for your interest in this project!